-(Univariate) Implausibility value [uni_impl_val] The number of sigmas an emulator system expects the (real) model output corresponding to a given parameter set, to be away from the data point it is compared against, given its adjusted values.
-It takes into account all variances associated with the parameter set, which are the observational variance (given by data_err), adjusted emulator variance (adj_var) and the model discrepancy variance (md_var).
+Univariate implausibility value The minimum σ -confidence level (standard deviations) that the real model realization cannot explain the comparison data.
+It takes into account all variances associated with the parameter set, which are the observational variance (given by $data_err$), adjusted emulator variance (adj_var) and the model discrepancy variance (md_var).

 Implausibility wildcard A maximum implausibility value, preceding the implausibility cut-offs, that is not taken into account during the implausibility cut-off check.
-It is denoted as 0 in provided implausibility cut-off lists.
+It is denoted as 0 in provided implausibility parameters lists.